Niron3206/AI_WeatherITSH/README.md

 #### So how do we predict?

-I'd recommend that you use [wwo_hist](https://www.worldweatheronline.com/weather-api/api/) api for it.
-There's my coded script to obtain data from this library.
-But you have to get your api key (they give a trial 30-days one) and paste in `API_KEY`.
+In this project, I used REST API from `https://narodmon.ru` site.
+To obtain the weather data, you have to set up some environment variables in `narodmonitoring\.env` file.
+Before you do that, you must create an account there and get your api key, login and password.
+Also, find any public sensors(pressure, temperature, humidity) then get their ids and insert into `history.py` script.
+Run `__init.py`.

 After when everything is done, run `forecast.py` script to get your forecast as matplot visualization.